 Crayola Crayons - For the kids (including us grownup kids), the Crayola Factory offers tours every day of the week in nearby Easton, PA.

 Also for kids, including grown-up kids, is Dorney Park and Wildwater Kingdom in Allentown - rides, etc.

 There are also walking tours of historic Nazareth and many other activities available.

-Registration Fee -- As always, the Registration Fee will be completely voluntary, and I will have a Contributions Jar in Cheers and at the Park on Sunday and Monday.
-I'm not sure yet whether to bring the jar to the Circle on Saturday.
-We have incurred extra expenses this year, and as a result the following contribution rates based on the number of persons in your party are suggested - but please keep in mind that they are suggested only, and there is no obligation whatsoever to make any contribution.
+Registration Fee -- As always, the Registration Fee will be completely voluntary, and I will have a Contributions Jar at the hotel and at the Park on Friday and Sunday.
+I'll also bring the jar to the Circle on Saturday.
+Based on prior years' experience, a contribution of $10.00 per person per day is suggested - but please keep in mind that this is only a suggestion, and there is no obligation whatsoever to make any contribution.

-If you are making a contribution for something else, such as name tags, Buy & Sell voluntary fee, etc., please do not put it in the Contributions jar.
+If you are making a contribution for something else such as Buy & Sell, voluntary or auction fee, etc., please do not put it in the Contributions jar.
 I'd like to keep these separate, and I will have a different container for this kind of donation.

 Photos -- Here are some pictures of the Log Cabin, the Large Pavilion, the old Martin Factory, and the old Martin Residence, now used by the Nazareth Chamber of Commerce.
 There are some nice Martin guitars in there!